sungnga/practice/gatsby/portfolio/README.md

-# Steps to building this project
+# Steps to building this portfolio project

 The codebase for each step can be found in the commit link

-### Starting up Gatsby dev server:
+### To start up Gatsby dev server:
 - In the terminal, run: `gatsby develop`

+### To start up Strapi app dev server:
+- In Strapi app project, run: `npm run develop`

 ### 1. Building the Navbar
 - The Layout component renders the Navbar, Sidebar, and Footer components